Chapter 5 : Dazed

 After the fourth failed attempt, Drew sighed.

-Skyler agreed.
-Basic sounded affordable.
+Skyler reluctantly agreed.
+Basic sounded fast.
 Drew quickly instructed the nurses in fear she would change her mind the next second.

-As all these happened, Jose watched from his room, a dark grin twisting his charming face.
+Jose watched from his room upstairs through a tinted window panel, a thoughtful smirk on his charming face.
 When he spotted Skyler entering the very house he was living in, he knew he had hit the nail on the head.
-After they talked on the last day of the funeral, he snuck around, digging for information.
+After he spotted Drew's mother leaving the funeral that day, he snuck around, digging for information.
 When he finally chanced upon it, his eyes lit with mischief like a kid about to create trouble.
-Of course, life had to throw another curveball at him.
-Though it appeared Skyler had been left in the dark about her heritage.
+Skyler, on the other hand, had been left in the dark.

-Another chess piece to be added to his board he grinned maniacally and slinked back into his dark room.
+Another thing to be added to his watchlist he grinned and slinked back into his room.

-Drew came to check on her, and she flinched from his icy cold touch on her feverish skin.
+After she had settled in and it was almost time for dinner, Drew came to check on her.
+She flinched away from his icy cold touch on her feverish skin.

-"You're burning up," Drew stated more matter-of-factly, already expecting something along these lines to happen.
+"You're burning up, probably your body going into fight mode."
+Drew stated more matter-of-factly, already expecting something along these lines to happen.
 He attached a drip to her since she refused to go anywhere insisting she just needed to be left alone.

 "What's that?"
 She muttered weakly.